Coat Colour Genetics

 Chromosomes (genes) have various locations or what are called locus (loci plural) which are responsible for the coat colour patterns.
 Each of this loci is responsible for one or more trait either to work independently or in combination with another locus.
 These interactions affect the distribution of two major types of melanin - Phaeomelanin and Eumelanin.

-The loci that are of interest in Labrador Retriever breed are the E and B loci.
+The loci that are of interest in Labrador Retrievers are the B and E loci.